 - Melt butter in 10 inch saute pan and add onions, mixing well and cook about 3 minutes.
 Add vinegar, broth, mustard, stir well making sure the mustard blends, about 3 minutes or less.

 - Carefully whisk in the oil, pour hot dressing over potatoes and mix well.
 It takes a few minutes for dressing to absorb into the potatoes.
 Add more salt and pepper to taste.
-Finish with parsley.
+Finish with fresh flat leaf parsley.